 Why did you decide to do a doctorate?

-I really have to think back a little bit because that’s now quite some time ago, I guess – yeah I felt that a doctorate, it was just a great opportunity to sort of dig a little bit deeper and do some exploration, basically you know not to be sort of like, you know, too constrained by sort of like exams and memorizing stuff for exams but just doing some some independent exploratory research.
+I really have to think back a little bit because that’s now quite some time ago, I guess – yeah I felt that a doctorate, it was just a great opportunity to sort of dig a little bit deeper and do some exploration, basically you know not to be sort of like, you know, too constrained by sort of like exams and memorizing stuff for exams but just doing some independent exploratory research.
 I found that the idea already back then quite fascinating, so I guess that was the reason back then why I decided to do a PhD.

 Was there anyone around you that encouraged you to do a doctorate?

 Yeah I do, I do remember that several of my friends were thinking about doing a PhD as well.
 So I think their sort of like topic was, yeah, definitely you know like something that we talked about.
 Yeah my advisor back then – I mean – I had an advisor for my undergraduate thesis and this person also ended up being my PhD advisor.
-I I don’t recall right now having a lot of conversations with him about that topic to be honest.
+I don’t recall right now having a lot of conversations with him about that topic to be honest.
 It was more sort of like among my friends and peers at university.

 Can you tell us a little bit about your doctoral program?

 So again this was this was all quite some time ago and I think things have changed since then but back then the Free University had the joint PhD program in bioinformatics and scientific computing with the Max Planck Institute for Genetics and the Konrad Zuse Institute. also in Dahlem, in Berlin, so I was part of this joint PhD program, I think it was called IMPRS for International Max Plank Research School.
 And it was the so then I think IMPRS for Computational Biology and Scientific Computing, so pretty long and unwieldy name.
-So it was really like, You know similar to the Graduatiertenkollege as you had a, sort of, before that, sort of like a bit more structure to your PhD with the idea that you’re doing the whole thing as a group of peers that start together and also more or less finish at the same time.
-And there was some some, some coursework and classes on soft skills that had to be done back then.
+So it was really like, you know similar to the Graduatiertenkollege as you had a, sort of, before that, sort of like a bit more structure to your PhD with the idea that you’re doing the whole thing as a group of peers that start together and also more or less finish at the same time.
+And there was some coursework and classes on soft skills that had to be done back then.
 So that was all 2005 to 2008.

 When you think about to your experience with your supervisor or superviors during your doctorate, what went really well for you?